Alex427427427/obsidian_1/Art/Projects/Alien Comic/Setting/Patricia's Conspiracy.md

 Leads a neuroscience lab.
 Patricia initially approached him, promising him a good life and limitless funding.
 He accepted.
 Over time, he became partial to her cause.
 The two would fall in love.
 ##### Lucas
 Unbeknownst to Lucas, he has been serving Patricia's plan by listening to her.
+##### Members of the secret police
+Patricia has claims over a sector of the secret police that answers directly to her.
 ## Keys to Success
 ##### people to hold onto the doomsday song
 She needs a large group of people committed to her goal, ready to seize the broadcast towers to play the song when the time is right.